dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`frameRate`: An int value that refers to the target frame rate.
+`[in] frameRate` An int value that refers to the target frame rate.

 **Code Snippet**